ghuertaramos/PlantPhylomoji/README.md

    Script to plot PlantPhylomoji trees using R.

    [PlantPhylomoji Dataset](./Dataset.md)
-   Information about the datasets, trees, downloads & references.
+   Information about the dataset, trees, additional images & references.

    [PlantPhylomoji tutorial on Jupyter](./PlantPhylomoji.ipynb)
   Tutorial to plot PlantPhylomoji trees using R & Jupyter.